drigovz/visualstudio-docs.pt-br/docs/extensibility/walkthrough-publishing-a-visual-studio-extension-via-command-line.md

 Você pode remover a extensão do Visual Studio Marketplace e do seu computador.

-### <a name="to-remove-the-extension-from-the-marketplace-via-command-line"></a>Para remover a extensão do Marketplace por meio da linha de comando
+### <a name="to-remove-the-extension-from-the-marketplace-via-command-line"></a>Para remover a extensão do Marketplace via linha de comando

 1. Se você quiser remover uma extensão, use o seguinte comando: